 While tape backup is still commonly used in small businesses and large organizations, it has a number of drawbacks.
 For starters, tape backups fail more than 50% of the time.
 Also, backing up with tape requires a significant window of time in order to complete a full backup.
 An NAS device, on the other hand, doesn’t require a window of time, which means that your systems are up and running at all times.

 With most tape backups running once every 24 hours, in the event of a disaster, you could potentially lose a full day’s worth of work, transactions, and data.
 With an NAS system, data snapshots are taken every 15 minutes, which significantly lowers your risk.

 Also, recovering data from a tape system can be labor intensive and time-consuming.
 With a network attached storage device, systems are typically recovered in less than 30 minutes – simply by pushing a few buttons or clicking a mouse.

 How can we help you?
-Contact us to set up a free IT consultation, and we will talk about what you need and how we can help.
-For more information about our IT services and capabilities, or to schedule a free consult, please call Jeff Skillin (720) 638-5507, or e-mail email@example.com.
+Contact us to set up a free IT consultation to discuss your needs and how we can help.
+For more information about our IT services and capabilities, or to schedule a free consult, please call Jeff Skillin (720) 638-5507, or e-mail firstname.lastname@example.org.

 IEC is located in the Denver metro area, in DTC.
 In addition to IT services, we also provide managed services, including: network monitoring, advanced network monitoring, data protection, and virtual CIO / CTO services.